cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 ## Release notes for next release:

 ### New feature:
+- S3: region updates for existing buckets are now blocked by the broker resulting in faster feedback and improved error message.

 ### Fix:
 - minimum constraints on MySQL and PostreSQL storage_gb are now enforced